-Enjoy prehistoric Dolmens in Marayoor
+13. Enjoy prehistoric Dolmens in Marayoor

 Marayoor is a village with the remnants of the stone age civilization with prehistoric dolmens built using four slabs of rock, three for the sides and the third slab placed on top of these three as a roof.
-May be Munnar is the only place where you can see these dolmens which is a symbol of stone age civilization.
+Maybe Munnar is the only place where you can see these dolmens which is a symbol of stone-age civilization.

 The place “Muniyara? in Munnar have leftovers of ancient cists having a place with the Megalithic age.
 There were special burial chambers made of 4 stones put on edges and secured by a 5th one called the top stone.
-Some of these burial contain a few internment chambers, others have a quadrangular facing outward and attached with stone chunks.
+Some of these burials contain a few internment chambers, others have a quadrangular facing outward and attached with stone chunks.
 These are likewise secured with top stones.

-Enjoy the Bazaar Shopping in Munnar
+14. Enjoy the Bazaar Shopping in Munnar

-Shop for Tea from Kanan Devan Hills Plantations Company Private Limited
+15. Shop for Tea from Kanan Devan Hills Plantations Company Private Limited

-Most of Munnar’s tea hills belong to Kanan Devan Hills Plantation Company and they have a place in town from where you can but the best and pure tea in India.
+Most of Munnar’s tea hills belong to Kanan Devan Hills Plantation Company and they have a place in town from where you can buy the best and pure tea in India.
 The British had stumbled upon this region in the 19th century, and after some trial-and-error with various crops, finally got it right with tea. l.
-You can buy tea from the the Kannan Devan Hills Produce Company Pvt.
+You can buy tea from the Kannan Devan Hills Produce Company Pvt.
 Ltd. located at Kochi-Madurai-Tondi Point Rd in Moolakadai which was formed and Tata Tea transferred the ownership of its plantations to the new company in 2005.
-Employees of Tata Tea hold stake in the company.
+Employees of Tata Tea hold a stake in the company.

-Shikara Ride in Kundala Lake
+16. Shikara Ride in Kundala Lake

 Apart from the above, there are several adventure activities and other things to do in Munnar on which tourists can lay their hands upon.
 Starting from Mountain trekking to various spots like Chokramudi, Shola Forests, Lakshmi Hills amongst others.
 There are rappelling activities available in Potthamedu.
-Moreover, one can experience the flying fox and ziplining between two hills.
-It’s one thrill seeking activity.
+Moreover, one can experience the flying fox and zipline between two hills.
+It’s one thrill-seeking activity.
 There are spice gardens and various spices can be tasted across Munnar.
-One can also get the chills of a night safari in Chinnar forests and take on the nature in the silence of the woods.
+One can also get the chills of a night safari in Chinnar forests and take on nature in the silence of the woods.
 Munnar cannot be missed.

 Top Station is around 35 km from Munnar and is 1800 m above sea level.
 Tourists to Munnar never miss an opportunity to visit Top Station to appreciate the all-encompassing perspective it offers of the state surrounding Munnar.
 A fascinating site at this place is the remains of the ropeway station that connected the hills to the tea bequests.
 From here, one gets a dynamite view of the encompassing mountainous scene.

-The beautiful hill station is sure place to visit because of its picturesque magnificence and rich plantations.
+The beautiful hill station is sure to place to visit because of its picturesque magnificence and rich plantations.
 To welcome this magnificence, you ought to visit this glorious spot immediately in your life.
 Take your pick from any of the best things to do in Munnar and head here for a complete holiday experience.

-Munnar with its aromatic verdant tea plantations and pristine views is a must visit when you go on a holiday in Kerala.
+Munnar with its aromatic verdant tea plantations and pristine views is a must-visit when you go on a holiday in Kerala.
 Have you enjoyed other things to do in Munnar that is not is your list?